grafana/grafana-operator/docs/docs/api.md

         <td><b>name</b></td>
         <td>string</td>
         <td>
-          Name is the referenced service.
+          name is the referenced service.
 The service must exist in the same namespace as the Ingress object.<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b><a href="#grafanaspecingressspecdefaultbackendserviceport">port</a></b></td>
         <td>object</td>
         <td>
-          Port of the referenced service.
+          port of the referenced service.
 A port name or port number is required for a IngressServiceBackend.<br/>
         </td>
         <td>false</td>
       </tr></tbody>